 I write this blog as I had an encounter with a business prospect last week.
 “Tom” had met me and heard me speak at a conference about “Meeting the Modern Consumer” and sent me an email to discuss what that really meant for his business.

 Tom has a 12-year-old successful Business to Consumer practice that provides services to clients that are largely determined by regional and financial parameters.
 (I’m not going to tell you too much about Tom so we can be really candid about his problems).

 Tom’s main problem was a decline in new clients.
 He’s not attracting new clients or receiving as many referrals as he did 5 years ago.
 I asked Tom what worked 5 years ago.
-Why did people refer you and what are you doing now to try to change things.
+Why did people refer to you and what are you doing now to try to change things.

-His response had me picturing him at an arcade (remember those?) wielding the big puffy hammer, running from customer to customer or banging away at new marketing or advertising gimmicks – all in a frenzy.
+His response had me picturing him at an arcade (remember those?) wielding the big puffy hammer, running from customer to customer, or banging away at new marketing or advertising gimmicks – all in a frenzy.